spinicist/QUIT/README.md

 Each product has some basic usage instructions that will be printed with either the -h or --help options, e.g. `qimcdespot -h`.
 The majority of programs take the input filenames as arguments on the command-line, and in addition will read an input text file from `stdin`.
-For further details, see the documentation.
+For further details, see the (documentation)[https://spinicist.github.io/QUIT], which is also available in the `Docs` folder.

+## Getting Help

+If you can't find an answer to a problem in the documentation or help strings, you can open an (issue)[https://github.com/spinicist/QUIT/issues], post a question on (Neurostars)[https://neurostars.org] or find the main developer on Twitter (@spinicist).